carlobeltrame/pfadi.ai/README.md

 (cd kursblock && composer install)
 ```

+If you want to test or set up the database saving part of the tools, you will have to run a MySQL or MariaDB database locally and fill in the credentials in your .env files.
+Inside the database, execute the two SQL scripts samstag/db-setup.sql and kursblock/db-setup.sql.
+For now, due to the lack of a framework, we don't have a migration mechanism.
+So if something about these SQL script is changed upstream, you will have to apply these changes manually to your database.

+### Final steps
-Finally, you can serve the website using any webserver which supports PHP.
+Once you have set up the tools you want, you can serve the website using any webserver which supports PHP.
 If you have docker installed, an easy way to do that is opening a terminal in the root of this repository and executing:
 ```bash
 docker run -i --rm -v "$(pwd)":/var/www/html:ro --network host php:8-apache
 ```

 Then, you can visit your local version of the site at [http://localhost](http://localhost).

-If you want to test or set up the database saving part of the tools, you will have to run a MySQL or MariaDB database locally and fill in the credentials in your .env files.
-Inside the database, execute the two SQL scripts samstag/db-setup.sql and kursblock/db-setup.sql.
-For now, due to the lack of a framework, we don't have a migration mechanism.
-So if something about these SQL script is changed upstream, you will have to apply these changes manually to your database.

 ## Self-hosting

 Self-hosting is almost the same as running locally.
-Create and fill .env files, and install the PHP dependencies.
-Then, simply upload everything to your hosting of choice.
+But instead of the final steps, simply upload everything to your hosting of choice.
 Even a shared PHP hosting will do.
 Make sure to use a PHP version >= 8.